 As many of you know, we have partnered with Sherwin-Williams for years and I absolutely love their paint.

-We applied about 1.5 gallons of Sherwin Williams Multi-Purpose Latex Primer over the blue walls.
+- We applied 1.5 gallons of Sherwin Williams Multi-Purpose Latex Primer over the blue walls.

-Once the primer was dry, we applied 2 gallons of Sherwin Williams Emerald Interior Satin Finish Westhighland Paint color to walls.
-2 coats of white paint covered the dark blue walls but only because we applied 1 coat of primer first.
-You must apply a coat of primer first!
+- Once the primer was dry, we applied 2 gallons of Sherwin Williams Emerald Interior Satin Finish Westhighland White Paint color to walls.

 A fresh coat of Extra White Semi Gloss trim paint by Sherwin Williams also helped brighten up the baseboard, crown molding, window trim and doors.